psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 [ALso see elsewhere for more on Horsfall; the following is duplicated in that but included here to give a sense of the timeline of the reports.]

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000076/18120502/011/0003
-## Leeds Mercury - Saturday 02 May 1812
+Leeds Mercury - Saturday 02 May 1812

 ATROCIUS MURDER.
-On Tuesday evening last,  at about half past six o'clock, as Mr. WILLIAM HORSFALL a very extensive Wollen Manufacturer at Marsden, about seven miles from Huddersfield, was returning from the market at that place, he was assassinated on the public road, on Crossland Moor.
+On Tuesday evening last, at about half past six o'clock, as Mr. WILLIAM HORSFALL a very extensive Woollen Manufacturer at Marsden, about seven miles from Huddersfield, was returning from the market at that place, he was assassinated on the public road, on Crossland Moor.

 The circumstances, as stated to us by an eye-witness of this most barbarous Murder are these:— Mr. Horsfall and a Manufacturer, of the name of EASTWOOD, had left Huddersfield together, and at a short distant before they came to the fatal spot, Mr. Eastwood stopped to water his horse, while Mr. Horsfall rode leisurely along the road; when he had came within about 500 yards of the Warren Inn, a distance of about a mile and a half from Huddersfield, on the Manchester road, four men, each armed with a horse pistol, who had just before stepped out of a small plantation, placed the barrels of their pistols in appertures in the wall, apparently prepared for that purpose; the muzzel of two of these pieces Mr. Horsfall distinctly saw, but before he had time to extricate himself from his perilous situation, they all four fired, and inflicted four wounds in the left side of their victim, who instantly fell from his horse, and the blood flowed from the wounds in torrents.
 A number of passengers both horse and foot rushed almost instantly to the spot, and, after disentangling his foot from the stirrup, he was some difficulty got to the Inn.